marshallswain/feathers-pinia/docs/guide/setup-vite.md

 the 404 page to work.
 It also uses a "login redirect", which means it checks if a non-logged in user tries to access a page that requires authentication.
 It stores the `loginRedireect` so that after successful login the login page can redirect the user to the page they were trying access in the first place.

+## What's Next?

+Check out the full example app: [feathers-pinia-vite](https://www.github.com/marshallswain/feathers-pinia-vite).
+Check out the login component to see an example of signup/login.